-- Courses taken in the Pathways Flexible core which are also in the approved list for this category can be used to satisfy this requirement. - Select one course from five of the six categories below:
+- Courses taken in the Pathways General Education Flexible core which are also in the approved list for this category can be used to satisfy this requirement. - A list of approved Liberal Arts electives can be found in the college catalog. - The number of electives you can choose depends on how many of your Pathways flexible core courses also satisfy program core requirements.

-Major Requirements - Deaf Studies Option
+Major Requirements - Deaf Studies Option Type